pytorch/tutorials/recipes_source/script_optimized.rst

     print(traced_cell.code)

 The code above will output:

+::

     TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
-We can't record the data flow of Python values, so this value will be treated as a constant in the future.
+We can''t record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs!

-::

     if x.sum() > 0:
     def forward(self,